Saurabhparshar/E-commerce-website/README.md

 ## Techonologies and tools used
 React js, Node js , Express , MongoDB , Javascript .

- It's a MERN stack project.
+ It's a MERN STACK project.

 ## Demo of the project